-The Melanie Avalon Biohacking Podcast Episode #157 - Will Bulsiewcz
+The Melanie Avalon Biohacking Podcast Episode #157 - Dr. Will Bulsiewcz

 Dr. Will Bulsiewicz (or "Dr. B") is an award winning gastroenterologist, internationally recognized gut health expert and the New York Times-bestselling author of Fiber Fueled and The Fiber Fueled Cookbook.
 He sits on the Scientific Advisory Board of ZOE, has authored more than 20 articles published in peer-reviewed scientific journals, has given more than 40 presentations at national meetings, presented to Congress and the USDA, and has taught over 10,000 students how to heal and optimize their gut health.
 He lives in Charleston, South Carolina with his wife and children.